 In Minnesota and around the country, millions of Americans—especially those over 65 and those with certain underlying health conditions—are avoiding contact with people outside their households.
 Health experts agree that this social distancing is necessary to reduce the spread of COVID-19.
 Under these conditions, it is essential that Minnesotans be able to vote safely by mail.

 Unfortunately, Minnesota law does not fully accommodate the need to practice social distancing while voting.
-Any eligible voter in Minnesota may vote by absentee ballot, but to do so, the voter must obtain a signature from a witness.
+Any voter in Minnesota may vote by absentee ballot, but to do so, the voter must obtain a signature from a witness.
 Only a registered Minnesota voter, a notary, or another official authorized to administer oaths can act as a witness.
 This means voters who do not live with a qualified witness must interact with someone outside their household in order to vote by mail.
 In effect, they must choose between their safety and their vote.

 The COVID-19 pandemic makes Minnesota’s witness requirement more burdensome than ever before.
 But the problems with this law did not begin with COVID-19.
 Even under normal public health conditions, Minnesota’s restrictions on who can witness a ballot can make it difficult or impossible for some voters to find a witness—especially for Minnesotans who temporarily live out of state and away from other registered Minnesota voters.
 These restrictions also irrationally discriminate against non-U.S. citizens, who cannot serve as ballot witnesses unless they become notaries or government officials.